ffilz/nfs-ganesha/src/doc/man/ganesha-core-config.rst

     is part of.
 The above limit can be used as a guardrail to prevent getting into this situation.

+Unique_Client_Id_Prefix(uint32, range 0 to UINT32_MAX, default 0)
+   Unique value to be used as prefix for the Client id, to make sure it is unique between ganesha nodes. if 0 is supplied server boot epoch time in seconds will be used

 Server_Scope(string, default "")
     Specify the value which is common for all cluster nodes.
     For e.g., Name of the cluster or cluster-id.